aiotrope/synchro/README.md

 |                         |               |                                                                        |
 | **TOTAL**               | **272 hours** |                                                                        |

+PDF versions of my hours are also available on this [link](https://github.com/aiotrope/synchro/tree/main/time_entries).
+Entries are separated per week basis.

-## 🧐 How to use the app & about the project
+## 🧐 Information about the project and how to use the app

 The information in [this link](https://www.arnelimperial.com/guide) may be useful in navigating the site and learning more about the project.